Amangondaliya555/Amangondaliya555/README.md

 ## &#x270d; Hobbies

 I am interested in Competitive Coding, Machine Learning and Web Development.
-Apart from tech, I am space enthusiastic and i like photography.
+Apart from tech, I am space enthusiastic and I like photography.
 I also like writing blogs.

 Checkout my profiles:
 <ul>